Martyn Williams

 Martyn Elwyn Williams, (born 1 September 1975) is a Welsh former professional rugby union player who played as a flanker.
 He earned 100 caps for the Wales national team, the most by a forward until he was surpassed by Gethin Jenkins in November 2013.
 He remains Wales's most-capped back-row forward.
 He also played for the British & Irish Lions, touring Australia in 2001, New Zealand in 2005 and South Africa in 2009.
-Overall, he played 17 times for the Lions across the 3 tours scoring 2 tries which included 4 test matches (NZ and SA*3).
+Overall, he played 17 times for the Lions across the 3 tours scoring 2 tries in provencial games, which included 4 test matches (NZ and SA*3).

 Club career

 Williams played club rugby for Pontypridd, with whom he won the 1996–97 Welsh league, then moved to Cardiff RFC in 1999.
 He was named captain in 2002, and retained the role when the Cardiff Blues regional team was established in 2003.
 Rhys Williams took over the role in 2005.

 In the Heineken Cup semi-final match against Leicester Tigers on 3 May 2009, Williams missed a crucial kick in the penalty shootout after the game had finished level after extra time, allowing Jordan Crane to step up and score the winning kick.
 It was the first time that a professional rugby union match had been decided by a shootout.

 In March 2012, Williams announced that he would retire at the end of the 2011–12 season.